Furretar/furretar.github.io/docs/chinese/mandarin-dubs.md

 	```

 ## Info
 Since Mainland China tends to focus more on domestic media, the majority of Mandarin anime dubs are actually from Taiwan.
 Mainland and Taiwanese Mandarin are about as similar as British and American English.
 There is a slight difference in accent, a few different words, and a few different pronunciations, but are mostly the same.
 Almost all Mainland Chinese dubs are hosted on bilibili, with the exception of some movies and a few shows.
 Many Taiwanese dubs I've uploaded are from [Bahamut](https://ani.gamer.com.tw/).
 The rest are remuxed or raw recorded TV broadcasts, with mediocre audio quality.
 I source these mainly from [antoc.cn](www.antoc.cn/).
-I have infinite credits on antoc, so contact me if you're interested in a show hosted on this site.

 [Here](https://vocustaiwan.fandom.com/zh-tw/wiki/%E5%88%86%E9%A1%9E:%E6%97%A5%E6%9C%AC%E5%8B%95%E7%95%AB) is a comprehensive list of every anime dubbed into Taiwanese Mandarin.